ansonchf/OC-User-Activity-Project/README.md

 ## Entity Relationship Diagram (ERD)

-To understand the structure of the database, we've created an Entity Relationship Diagram (ERD).
-You can view the ERD below.
+To understand the structure of the database, we've created an Entity Relationship Diagram, which can be viewed below.
 ![ERD Diagram](Chow_HonFai_1_ERD_05092023.png)

 ## Data Sources